iifl-logo

 The prevalent economic conditions, market sentiment, policy changes, or other factors may cause real estate prices to fluctuate.
 Although the real estate market is not generally volatile, and price fluctuations are not frequent, adopting a few risk mitigation measures is essential to effectively balance your risk and reward. c.
 Regulatory Hurdles

-Real estate sector is a highly regulated sector and any unfavorable changes in government policies and the regulatory environment can adversely impact the performance of the sector.
+Real estate sector is a highly regulated sector and any unfavourable changes in government policies and the regulatory environment can adversely impact the performance of the sector.
 There are substantial procedural delays with regards to land acquisition, land use, project launches and construction approvals.
 Retrospective policy changes and regulatory bottlenecks may impact profitability and affect the attractiveness of the sector and companies operating within the sector. d.
 Long Pending Infrastructure Projects

 There are a lot of impending projects in the Indian real estate market starting from public sector projects to private sector housing colonies.
 There is a delay happening in the completion of these projects and the reason for this is that the project does not get enough funding or there is a lack of technology to complete these projects on time.
 Another big challenge in the Indian real estate sector is the protracted approval process because project approvals in India take about days to years because there is no option of a single-window clearance and it often results in time and cost escalations. e.
 Outdated Building Techniques